webb/NIEM.github.io/training/iepd-developer/map-and-model/index.md

 Create a blank, nine-column spreadsheet with the headings shown in the previous illustration (Source Container Type, Source Element, etc.).
 Alternatively you can start with the [sample mapping document we provide](assets/SampleEmptyMappingDocument.xlsx).

+{:.note}
+>The sample mapping document does not have a way to capture any issues or problems you many encounter.
+You can add an additional "Notes" column to document problems.

 In the following steps, identify (fill in) the **Source Data Columns**:

 ### Source Data Columns (A)

 1. Identify a data object within the exisiting exchange content model.
 This is the **Source Container Type**, which is the data source high-level object, class, or context of a set of data elements (e.g., person, vehicle, arrest) to which they belong.

-1. Identify an element within that object.
+2. Identify an element within that object.
 This is the **Source Element**, which is a specific data element that is associated with the Source Container Type.

-1. Identify the data type for the element.
+3. Identify the data type for the element.
 This is the **Source Data Type**, which is the data type (e.g., date, string) of the source element.

-1. Provide a definition for the element.
+4. Provide a definition for the element.
 This is the **Source Element Definition**, which can be as descriptive as you want it to be.

-1. Repeat the previous steps for each object in the Exchange Content Model.
+5. Repeat the previous steps for each object in the Exchange Content Model.

 {:.example}
 >Four columns should be filled in for every element within the exchange content model.